Song Hau Thermal Power Plant

 In April 2011, Toyo Ink Group Berhad, the Malaysian branch of Japan's Toyo Ink Group, announced that it would be pursuing the development of the two-unit, $3.5 billion, 2,000-MW Sông Hậu-2 plant, after provincial authorities approved the company's proposal.
 In January 2012, Toyo Ink signed a consultancy agreement with Vietnam's Power Engineering and Consulting Joint Stock Company 2 for the construction of the plant.

 In August 2013, Toyo Ink signed a memorandum of understanding with the Ministry of Industry & Trade for construction of the plant.
 The plan calls for the first unit to come online in 2021, and the second in 2022.
 The Ministry stated that it would sign a build, operate, & transfer (BOT) agreement with Toyo Ink as soon as the latter lined up coal suppliers and electricity sales agreements; Toyo Ink stated that it expected the BOT agreement to be finalized in 2014.
 Coal would be imported from Indonesia or Australia.
 Industry experts apparently believed that negotiating the power price with Electricity of Vietnam would take time, and would potentially lengthen this time frame.
-As of March 2015, the BOT agreement had apparently not yet been finalized.
+As of mid-2015, the BOT agreement had apparently not yet been finalized.
+In July 2015, Toyo Ink sought shareholders' permission to spend an additional $35 million on consultancy costs for Sông Hậu-2.

 The proposed 2,000-MW Sông Hậu-3 apparently does not yet have a developer.
 In October 2013, Samsung expressed interest in the project, among others in Vietnam.
 In 2014, Korea Electric Power Corporation (KEPCO) expressed interest in the project, and began studying its feasibility in May.